-During the leadership campaign, Judy was introduced to the Stop Ecocide International movement and in 2021 joined the Canadian Stop Ecocide team as a Political Liaison and Director.
-Judy and the Stop Ecocide team are advocating with elected officials to support a fourth amendment to the Rome Statute at the International Criminal Court (ICC).
-An amendment that would list Ecocide as a Crime Against Humanity.
-You can read the ecocide definition: commentary and core text HERE
+During the leadership campaign, Judy was introduced to the Stop Ecocide International movement and in 2020 joined the Canadian Stop Ecocide team as a Political Liaison and Director.
+Judy and the Stop Ecocide team are building a movement and advocating with elected officials for their support of an amendment to the Rome Statute at the International Criminal Court (ICC).
+An amendment that would list Ecocide as the fifth Crime Against Humanity, alongside: Genocide, Crimes Against Humanity, War Crimes and Crimes of Aggression.
+You can read the legally robust ecocide definition: commentary and core text HERE

-Judy is currently on contract as an employment coach at the Digby & Area Learning Association.
-She advocates for Stop Ecocide, Guaranteed Livable income (GLI), Doughnut Economic Model and protests for Net Zero emissions targets, sustainable forestry, a ban on open pen fish farms, and she continues to work toward concrete action to reverse the climate crisis.
+Judy advocates for Stop Ecocide, Guaranteed Livable income (GLI), Doughnut Economic Model and protests for Net Zero emissions targets, sustainable forestry, a ban on open pen fish farms, as she continues to work toward concrete action to reverse the climate crisis.

 Judy has contributed to several publications, including an Amazon International Best Seller and a book of poetry.
-She looks forward to spending more time writing and is currently working on a fantasy short story as well as a trilogy of dystopian novels, She plans to complete them over the winter of 2021/2022.
+She looks forward to spending more time writing and is currently working on a fantasy short story as well as a trilogy of dystopian novels.

 Judy is available for public speaking engagements and workshops.